 Brain and Cognitive Health

-There are also many benefits documented on omega -3 intake and brain development.
-The benefits are shown thoughout all life stages, from the time we are tiny babies with developing brains until we age as older adults (3).
+There are also many benefits documented on omega-3 intake and brain development.
+The benefits are shown throughout all life stages, from the time we are tiny babies with developing brains until we age as older adults (3).

 Dietary fatty acids are able to cross the blood-brain barrier.
 Because of this, many neuronal processes can be influenced.
 For example, omega-3 fatty acids may prevent cognitive diseases like Alzheimer’s and other dementias, depression, and help retain brain structure and thinking skills as we age (4,5,6).

-Additionally, one systematic review states that those who are lonely, elderly, or eat fewer healthy foods with omega-3 may benefit from an omega-3 supplement (7).
+Additionally, one systematic review states that those who are lonely, older, or eat fewer healthy foods with omega-3 may benefit from an omega-3 supplement (7).

 Joint and Inflammatory Health

 Omega-3’s also have an anti-inflammatory effect.
-One meta-analysis shows that supplementing with marine oil >2 gm/day may benefit those with inflammatory rheumatoid arthritis (8).
+One meta-analysis shows that supplementing with greater than 2 grams per day of marine oil may benefit those with inflammatory rheumatoid arthritis (8).

-Study participants also reported less morning stiffness and swollen joints (8).
-Which is great news for those with any type of arthritis or possible inflammatory musculoskeletal conditions.
+The study participants also reported less morning stiffness and swollen joints (8).
+This is great news for those with any type of arthritis or possible inflammatory musculoskeletal conditions.

 Skin Health and Aging

-The fatty acids in fish oil and other marine oils may also relieve inflammatory skin conditions.
+The omega-3 fatty acids in fish oil and other marine oils may also relieve inflammatory skin conditions and autoimmune conditions.
 Such conditions include:

-These benefits were found in both animal and human studes.
-Additionally, other benefits may include helping heal wounds and reducing symptoms of dermatitis (9).
+These benefits were found in both animal and human studies.
+Additionally, other benefits may include helping heal wounds and reducing symptoms of dermatitis (12).

-And finally, research conducted over the past 2.5 years has shown benefits of omega-3 fatty acids to those with COVID-19 infection (10).
+And finally, research conducted over the past 2.5 years has shown benefits of omega-3 fatty acids in those with the COVID-19 infection (13).

-The study shows that by adding omega-3 fatty acids to a regimen that includes other nutrients such as zinc, magnesium, and vitamin D, you may help reduce the inflammatory process that results from a COVID-19 infection.
-This is said to also improve immune health and the respiratory issues that are associated (10).
+By adding omega-3 fatty acids to a regimen that includes other nutrients such as zinc, magnesium, and vitamin D, you may help reduce the inflammatory process that results from a COVID-19 infection.
+This is said to also improve immune health and the respiratory issues that are associated (13).

 Recommended Dosage of Omega Fatty Acids